 The responsibilities for public lighting in Flanders are split between the Region (for roads and the public domain belonging to the federal authorities) and the municipalities (for roads and the public domain owned by the municipalities).
 The Issuer and the Guarantors are only involved in public lighting at the municipal level.
-Public lighting operations are a public service obligation for the DSOs (article 4.122 of the Energy Decree).
+Public lighting operations are a historic public service obligation for the DSOs (article 4.1.22 of the Energy Decree).

 The majority of the Flemish municipalities (267 out of a total of 300) have decided to contribute their public lighting infrastructure (mainly the poles, fittings and lamps used for public lighting purposes) into their electricity DSO in exchange for an amount in cash and shares of the DSO.
-By concentrating the entire assets for public lighting within the DSO, the roll-out of the investment programme to switch the entire municipal public lighting in Flanders, i.e., approximately 1.2 million lighting points, to energy-efficient LED technology by the year 2030 is facilitated and can be executed in the most efficient way from an operational and financial point of view.
-It should be noted that, by decision of the Flemish Government, the public service obligation of operating the municipal public lighting will be eliminated as from 1 January 2022 onwards.
+By concentrating their assets for public lighting within the DSO, the roll-out of the investment programme to switch the entire municipal public lighting in Flanders, i.e., approximately 1.2 million lighting points, to energy-efficient LED technology by the year 2030 is facilitated and can be executed in the most efficient way from an operational and financial point of view.
+It should be noted that, by decision of the Flemish Government, the public service obligation of operating the municipal public lighting was eliminated as from 1 January 2022 onwards.
 To take this into account, the allowed income for electricity in the year 2022 is expected to be reduced by EUR 5.9 million.
+For the period 2022-2027, an aggregated budget of EUR 371.1 million is provided by the Fluvius Economic Group for public lighting investments.